 My friends and I all brought food to share and had a fun time eating on the beach on our towels while gazing out at the clear blue waters in front of us.
 The instant we pulled out our sandwiches, though, a couple of seagulls flew down and tried to come near our towels.
 I threatened one with my orange and pretended to throw it but didn’t.
 What was surprising was that the seagull didn’t even attempt to move and it didn’t even flinch!
 I’m probably not the first person who has threatened to throw something at a seagull and I certainly won’t be the last.
 Those that live on the Islands won’t be leaving them any time soon as they are also protected by living on the national park’s grounds.

-After the cat nap on the beach, we walked down to the water and tried it out.
+Shortly after the catnap on the beach, we walked down to the water and tried it out.
 We spent a bit of time doing that then dried ourselves off and started exploring the rest of the Islands and took a nice long walk down the beach before climbing on some rocks and hanging out there.

 After we spent some time on the rocks – which there are tons of rocks all over the Islands!-, we made our way to the hiking trails and explored more of the amazingly diverse topography that covers the archipelago.

-The entire coast of Galicia is full of cold water.
+The entire coast of Galicia is extremely cold.
 It’s often compared to the Northern Pacific Ocean and the area itself looks a bit like Northern California and coastal Oregon.
 The comparison couldn’t be more true.
 It’s not much of a disappointment for me personally as I go to the beach to tan not to go swimming.
 On the other hand, I do like walking along the edge of the shore and letting the gentle (or not so gentle!) motion of the waves sweep over my feet.

 7. Make plans to come back and visit them again!